zulhfreelancer/railsgirls_bootstrap_guide/readme.md

 ![](images/13.png)

-What we're doing here now is, we're hard-coded a set of example data to see how our Bootstrap grid will looks inside the 9 + 3 columns that we planned earlier.
+What we're doing here now is, we're hard-coding a set of example data to see how our Bootstrap grid will looks inside the 9 + 3 columns that we planned earlier.

 As you can see above, `Example Name` and `Example description` are both place inside left side (marked `1` and `2`) and `Picture` is placed on the right side (marked `3`).